JeffHanna/VersionControl/VCReadme.txt

 An interface between 3DSMax and the Perforce version control system

 This package works in Max 4.x and Max 5.x

+New in Version 2.52
+* Updated to install and work correclty in newer versions of 3ds Max.
+Tested on 3ds Max 2016, 2017, and 2018.

 New in Version 2.5